luqasz/librouteros/docs/usage.rst

     api = connect(username='admin', password='abc', host='some.address.com')

-For SSL/TLS you need to create a ssl.SSLContext instance and pass it to ``connect()``.
-Bare minimal requirement for ssl to work (without certificates).
+Before connecting, ``api-ssl`` service on routeros must have a valid certificate set.
+For more information on how to generate such certificates see `MikroTik wiki <https://wiki.mikrotik.com/wiki/Manual:Create_Certificates>`_.
+After that, create your default `SSLContext <https://docs.python.org/library/ssl.html#ssl.create_default_context>`_ and fine tune for your needs.

 .. code-block:: python